Skip to main content

 dw server:health # Check server health

-dw server:info # Show server version, capabilities, and worker fleet
+dw server:info # Show server version, role topology, protocols, and worker fleet

 Workflows